davidfowl/DocsStaging/Buffers.md

 }
 ```

-The above logic creates a `ReadOnlySequence<byte>` with empty segments and shows how those empty segments affect the various APIs:
+The preceding logic creates a `ReadOnlySequence<byte>` with empty segments and shows how those empty segments affect the various APIs:
 - `ReadOnlySequence<T>.Slice` with a `SequencePosition` pointing to an empty segment will preserve that segment.
-- `ReadOnlySequence<T>.Slice` with an int will skip over the empty segments slicing.
+- `ReadOnlySequence<T>.Slice` with an int will skip over the empty segments.
 - Enumerating the `ReadOnlySequence<T>` will enumerate the empty segments as well.

 ### Gotchas

-There are a couple of quirks when dealing with a `ReadOnlySequence<T>/SequencePosition` vs a normal `ReadOnlySpan<T>/ReadOnlyMemory<T>/T[]/int`:
+There are several quirks when dealing with a `ReadOnlySequence<T>`/`SequencePosition` vs. a normal `ReadOnlySpan<T>`/`ReadOnlyMemory<T>`/`T[]`/`int`:
 - `SequencePosition` is a position marker for a specific `ReadOnlySequence<T>`, not an absolute position.
-As it is relative to a specfic `ReadOnlySequence<T>`, it doesn't have meaning if used outside of the `ReadOnlySequence<T>` where it originated.
+As it is relative to a specific `ReadOnlySequence<T>`, it doesn't have meaning if used outside of the `ReadOnlySequence<T>` where it originated.
 - Arithmetic cannot be performed on `SequencePosition` without the `ReadOnlySequence<T>`.
 This means doing simple things like `position++` looks like `ReadOnlySequence<T>.GetPosition(position, 1)`.
 - `GetPosition(long)` does **not** support negative indexes.
-This means it's impossible to get the second last character without walking all segments.
+This means it's impossible to get the second to last character without walking all segments.
 - `SequencePosition`(s) cannot be compared.
 This makes it hard to know if one position is greater than or less than another position and makes it hard to write some parsing algorithms.
 - `ReadOnlySequence<T>` is bigger than an object reference and should be passed by in or ref where possible.
 This reduces copies of the struct.
 - Empty segments are valid within a `ReadOnlySequence<T>` and can appear when iterating using `ReadOnlySequence<T>.TryGet` or slicing the sequence using `ReadOnlySequence<T>.Slice()` with `SequencePosition`(s).

 ## [SequenceReader\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.sequencereader-1?view=netcore-3.0)

-`SequenceReader<T>` is a new type that was introduced in .NET Core 3.0 to simplify the processing of `ReadOnlySequence<T>`.
-It unifies the differences between single segment and multi segment `ReadOnlySequence<T>`.
+`SequenceReader<T>` is a new type that was introduced in .NET Core 3.0 to simplify the processing of a `ReadOnlySequence<T>`.
+It unifies the differences between a single segment `ReadOnlySequence<T>` and multi-segment `ReadOnlySequence<T>`.
 It also provides helpers for reading binary and text data (byte and char) that may or may not be split across segments.

-There are a built in methods for dealing with processing both binary and delimeted data.
-Lets take a look at what those same methods look like with the `SequenceReader<T>`:
+There are built-in methods for dealing with processing both binary and delimited data.
+Let's take a look at what those same methods look like with the `SequenceReader<T>`:

 #### Accessing data